elmarquez/ngSolr/README.md

  > How to create a "related searches: a, b, c" list of queries
  > Autocomplete should show phrases that include the current search term, rather than just showing literal matches
+ > Icon to display while search is being executed ... should likely be bound to the SolrSearchService

 0.5.5